 What is the South?

-Didion begins her excursion through Darkest Dixie in New Orleans with images of procreation, death and decay:
+Didion begins her excursion through Darkest Dixie in New Orleans registering images of procreation, death and decay:

 “In New Orleans in June the air is heavy with sex and death, not violent death but death by decay, overripeness, rotting, death by drowning, suffocation, fever of unknown etiology.
 The place is dark, dark like the negative of a photograph, dark like an X-ray; the atmosphere absorbs its own light, never reflects light but sucks it in until random objects glow with a morbid luminescence.
 The crypts above ground dominate certain vistas.
 In the hypnotic liquidity of the atmosphere all motion slows into choreography, all people on the street move as if suspended in a precarious emulsion, and there seems only a technical distinction between the quick and the dead.
 One afternoon on St. Charles Avenue I saw a woman die, fall forward over the wheel of her car.”